Olof Guterstam

 Olof Viktor Detlof Guterstam (born 4 January 1983) is a Swedish former professional footballer who played as a striker.
 He spent most of his career at IF Brommapojkarna, but also represented FC Brussels, Hammarby IF, IK Frej, and Älvsjö AIK FF during a career that spanned between 2002 and 2012.
-He won two caps for the Sweden national football team in 2007.
+He won two caps for the Sweden men's national football team in 2007.

 Club career

 Early career

 Guterstam arrived at Brommapojkarna in 2002, having previously played for Enskede IK and Älvsjö AIK as a midfielder and as a winger.
 At Brommapojkarna he was retrained to be a striker, at the initiative of the then manager of the team, Benny Persson.

 Brommapojkarna

 Guterstam was the joint top scorer of the 2006 Superettan season with 17 goals, alongside Falkenbergs FF's Stefan Rodevåg.
 He was also instrumental in taking Brommapojkarna to Allsvenskan, the highest division in Swedish football, scoring two goals in the qualifiers against BK Häcken in November 2006.

 He played 25 games with Brommapojkarna in Allsvenskan and scored 4 goals.
 Brommapojkarna finished last in Allsvenskan and the club was relegated to Superettan.